Search Party (TV series)

-Search Party is an American dark comedy television created by Sarah-Violet Bliss, Charles Rogers, and Michael Showalter.
+Search Party is an American dark comedy television series created by Sarah-Violet Bliss, Charles Rogers, and Michael Showalter.
 Primarily set in New York City, the series follows a group of friends who become involved in the search for a missing young woman and the events that result from their involvement.

 The series premiered on TBS on November 21, 2016.
-After being renewed for a third season in 2018, it was announced the series would be moving to WarnerMedia's HBO Max streaming service.
-The fourth season premiered on January 14, 2021 and a fifth and final season premiered on January 7, 2022.

-Outside of the US, the BBC bought the UK rights to Search Party, with the entire series dropping on its streaming platform BBC iPlayer from New Year's Day 2023.
+Following the first two seasons, Search Party moved to HBO Max for the remainder of its run.
+It concluded on January 7, 2022, after five seasons.

 Plot

-Search Party depicts the lives of New York City resident Dory Sief, her passive boyfriend Drew Gardner, flamboyant show-off Elliott Goss, and flighty actress Portia Davenport.
+Search Party depicts the lives of Brooklyn resident Dory Sief, her passive boyfriend Drew Gardner, flamboyant show-off Elliott Goss, and flighty actress Portia Davenport.
 Serving as a contrast to the group is Dory's ex-boyfriend Julian Marcus, a journalist whose blunt nature frequently puts him into conflict with others.

 The first season focuses on the disappearance of Dory's college acquaintance Chantal Witherbottom, whom Dory sets out to find, with Drew, Elliott, and Portia reluctantly joining her investigation.
-While her friends also deal with difficulties in their own lives, Dory focuses on her pursuit of Chantal, believing her to be in danger.
+While her friends also deal with difficulties in their own lives, Dory obsessively focuses on her pursuit of Chantal, believing her to be in danger.

-The second season focuses on the death of Keith Powell, a private investigator who was killed by Dory at the end of the first season.
+The second season focuses on the death of Keith Powell, a private investigator who is killed as a result of Dory mistakenly believing him to be a threat to Chantal.
 As the group struggles to return to their normal lives, they also attempt to cover up Keith's death, which affects them in various ways.

-The third season focuses on Dory and Drew being tried for murdering Keith, which Dory denies any involvement in, forcing them to battle against the evidence suggesting they caused his death.
+The third season focuses on Dory and Drew being tried for murdering Keith, which Dory denies any involvement in, forcing them to battle against the evidence proving they caused his death.
 A media circus soon circles around the trial, while the friends have their relationships tested and Dory's sanity gradually deteriorates.

-The fourth season focuses on Dory's abduction at the hands of Chip Wreck, a psychotic man unhealthily obsessed with her.
+The fourth season focuses on Dory's abduction at the hands of Chip Wreck, an unstable man obsessed with her.
 The abduction sends Drew, Elliott, and Portia searching for Dory as Chip attempts to manipulate Dory against her friends.

-The fifth season follows Dory's transformation into a cult leader.
-Supported by a Big Tech Pharma company and flanked by a group of social media influencer disciples, Dory and her friends attempt to achieve a transcendent state of enlightenment.
+The fifth season focuses on Dory becoming a cult leader after a near death experience causes her to feel a spiritual awakening.
+Assisted by her friends, billionaire tech mogul Tunnel Quinn, and the top social media influencers, Dory attempts to create a pill that will replicate her experience, oblivious to the dangers of her endeavor.